faraz-m-awan/battery_trading_optimization/docs/documentation.md

 # Documentation: Enhancements to Battery Revenue Optimization Model

 ## 1. Overview
-This document provides an overview of the modifications made to the `da_optimiser.py` script, originally based on `da_optimiser_old.py`.
+This document provides an overview of the modifications made to the `da_optimiser.py` script.
 The primary enhancements include:

 - **Integration of intra-day market optimization**
 - **Refactoring the script into an object-oriented format**